-The Marist Pillar of 'Support for individuals and families in need' is clearly reflected by the work of the Young Vinnies.
-When working for the Young Vinnies, our students are living out their faith in very useful ways involving fundraising and projects that provide practical support for people in need.
+The Sacred Heart College pillar of 'Support for individuals and families in need' is clearly reflected by the work of the Young Vinnies.
+When working for the Young Vinnies, our students are living out their faith in very practical ways involving fundraising and projects that provide practical support for people in need.